 Yes, some of us are under the grace of God because we are IN Christ, but those outside of Christ are still under judgment.

 The Good News is that God’s Door is open wide!
-Jesus is the Door.
+Yeshua the Messiah is the Door.
 (John 10:7)

 MORE THAN HISTORY